Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 Divers can expect to encounter a diverse array of sharks, including reef sharks, hammerheads and tiger sharks.
 Additionally, you may be lucky enough to see enormous moray eels, schools of jacks and sea turtles, plus manta rays and even sailfish.

-While the remote location of the atolls may present some logistical challenges, this only serves to heighten the sense of adventure and exclusivity.
-It has also encouraged many Maldives resorts to implement sustainable practices into their construction and operations in order to minimise their impact on the fragile surroundings.
+It has also encouraged many Maldives resorts to implement sustainable practices into their construction and operations to minimise their impact on the fragile surroundings.

 As a result, an eco-friendly dive vacation in the Maldives is well within reach.
 And trust us, you don’t even have to compromise on a luxury stay.